What Does Idle Time Mean?

 Several scenarios can bring about idle time, including shipment delays, overstaffed scheduling, and employee confusion over standard operating procedures (SOPs).

 What Is the Difference between Idle Time and Downtime?

-Maintenance novices sometimes confuse the terms idle time and downtime.
 Though both phrases point to an asset that is “out of order,” they have slightly different meanings.
 Downtime refers to any period when facility equipment is unavailable for use.
-Unlike idle time—which is caused by problems unrelated to asset functionality—downtime means an asset is not in working order.
+Downtime means an asset is not in working order.
 Thus, the difference between the terms is the reason why an asset is unproductive.

 While equipment malfunctions are a common cause of downtime, they aren’t the only reason.
 Facility managers often schedule downtime to assign preventive maintenance (PM) tasks to maintenance technicians during non-business or non-peak production hours.
 For this reason, strategic operational managers track idle time and downtime separately.